-Today is Saturday, the 22nd of October, 2022, in the 29th week of Ordinary Time.
+Today is Monday, the 20th of February, in the season of Epiphany.

-May the peace of Christ dwell within you, today!
+May the peace of Christ be with you today!

 TODAY’S DEVOTIONAL AND PRAYERS

 Truly I love your commandments more than gold, more than fine gold.
 (Psalms 119:127 NRSV)

 Lord our God, we thank you that in spite of all the evil, we may look toward the good and toward a change for the better.
 For your love, your Spirit of love, can be with us.
 In spite of all that has gone wrong, we can change.
 Through genuine faith we can become worthy in your sight.
 Everything can turn to the good.
 The nations can become glad, rejoicing in life because you are working among them to help them change.
 Amen.

 My child, do not despise the LORD's discipline or be weary of his reproof, for the LORD reproves the one he loves, as a father the son in whom he delights.
 (Proverbs 3:11-12 NRSV)

 - for the Word of the Lord, more precious than gold

 - for the fullness of joy in the presence of the Lord

 - that all things work together for good for those who love the Lord